ASchneidman/odml_labs/lab4/lab4-baselines.md

 ----
 1. What are the baselines that you will be running for your approach?
 Please be specific: data, splits, models and model variants, any other relevant information.

 We used wav2vec, wav2vec 2.0, modified_cpc, vq_wav2vec, Resemblyzer.

-Resemblyzer is another library for speech diarization that we plan to use instead of wav2vec_xlsr since xlsr is prohibitively large to run on-device.
-Resemblyzer is also useful because it is a text independent speaker indentification module.
+All of our models are pretrained.
+For testing, however, we are using the

 Diarization error rate,